 One of my favorite stories is about a conversation between a CEO and a CFO.
 The CFO who is worried about employee turnover asks the CEO, “Why are we investing so much into our employees?
 What happens if they leave us?”
 The CEO responds, “What if we don't invest in our employees and they end up staying?”

 If done properly, Performance Management will raise your employee retention and provide a boost to your company’s culture.
-Employees will feel valued knowing you have long-term expectations of them, and they will want to invest themselves more into your organization.
+Employees will feel valued knowing you have long-term expectations of them, and they will invest themselves more in your organization and feel increased loyalty.

 Performance Management Appraisal

-This important stage in the cycle is often confused as being the entire process of Performance Management.
-Some people might think that appraisal is the only step that really matters, but it’s just the final concluding step in the process.
+This important stage in the cycle is sometimes confused as being the entire process of Performance Management.
+Some people might think that appraisal is the only step that really matters, but it should be the final concluding step in the process.

 Managers have the opportunity to summarize the employee’s performance.
 Problems that arise with the employee should have mostly been dealt with in the coaching stage as they come up, but the Appraisal stage is where feedback is formalized and reported.
 It's a great opportunity to recognize their achievements and contributions to the company and make it known to the rest of their coworkers.

 It allows you as a manager to identify challenges that arose during the year and plan out employee training necessary to develop the employee in order to overcome those challenges in the future.
-This is where you reward good performance with pay raises, bonuses or promotion when applicable.
+This is where you reward good performance with pay raises, bonuses, or promotions when applicable.